DestinyOne/DestinyOne/Instruction.md

-# Letting ubuntu bash on Windows 10 run 'ssh -X'  to get a GUI environment in a remote server
+# Letting Ubuntu bash on Windows 10 run 'ssh -X'  to get a GUI environment on a remote server

 - First

-Install all the followings.
+Install all the following.
 On Window, install `Xming`.
 On Ubuntu bash, use `sudo apt install` to install `ssh xauth xorg`.

 ```bash
 sudo apt install ssh xauth xorg